webpack-contrib/html-loader/README.md

 ### roots

-With [`resolve.roots`](https://webpack.js.org/configuration/resolve/#resolveroots) can specify a list of directories where requests of server-relative URLs (starting with '/') are resolved.
+With [`resolve.roots`](https://webpack.js.org/configuration/resolve/#resolveroots) one can specify a list of directories where requests of server-relative URLs (starting with '/') are resolved.

 **webpack.config.js**